Aliases for GLS2 Gene

 GeneCards Summary for GLS2 Gene

-GLS2 (Glutaminase 2 (Liver, Mitochondrial)) is a Protein Coding gene.
+GLS2 (Glutaminase 2) is a Protein Coding gene.
 Diseases associated with GLS2 include stomach carcinoma in situ and juvenile dermatitis herpetiformis.
-Among its related pathways are Central carbon metabolism in cancer and MicroRNAs in cancer.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include glutaminase activity.
 An important paralog of this gene is GLS.

 UniProtKB/Swiss-Prot for GLS2 Gene